fanconic/colon_cancer_segmentation/README.md

 Project 1 of the course Machine Learning for Health Care in FS21 at ETH Zürich

 ## Objective
 The goal of this project was to build a machine learning model that segments CT scans according to voxels containing cancerous or non-cancerous tissue (i.e. masking the input as primary or background).
+Below find a plot of what our model does.
+We show a slice of the CT scan representing the input to the model, follwed by our prediction and the actual cancerous segmentation.
+Finally, for visualization purpose we show a mixture of the input and our prediction as well as the flattened prediction.

 ![Cancer Segmentation Example from our Model](https://github.com/fanconic/ML4H_project1/blob/main/segment_example.png)